Table of Contents

 Example of Estate Tax vs. Inheritance Tax

-• Estate tax: $800,000 is well below the IRS threshold of $13.62 million, so no federal estate tax is due in this case.
-Pat's state exemption amount is $3.5 million, so she does not have assets above that level.
+$800,000 is well below the IRS threshold of $15 million, so no federal estate tax is due in this case.
+Pat's state exemption amount is $3.5 million, so her assets do not exceed that level.

-• Inheritance tax: Pat lives in a state with an inheritance tax.
-That state charges 10% on transfers to individuals who are not relatives of the deceased person (or who are otherwise exempt from paying taxes).
-Therefore, Jane must pay $80,000.
-If Jane was Pat's daughter, the assets might pass without any inheritance tax, depending on state law.
+Pat lives in a state with an inheritance tax.
+The state charges 10% on transfers to individuals who are not relatives of the deceased person or who are not exempt from paying taxes.
+As a result, Jane must pay $80,000.
+If Jane were Pat's daughter, the assets might pass without any inheritance tax, depending on state law.

 Different Taxes for Different Situations

 These tax types may both arise after somebody dies with assets.
 There is a big difference between estate tax and inheritance tax, and you might not have to pay taxes in some cases.
 Estate planning can help you predict what an estate owes, and can help beneficiaries plan for their futures.
-Consider speaking with a tax or legal professional for more information.
+Reviewing your situation with a financial or legal professional can help you make informed decisions about your estate plan.

 Sources